ArtificialSoda/Rocket_Elevators_GraphQL/GraphQLQueries/README.md

 Contains all the queries needed to meet codeboxx requirements.

-If you wich to change the ID in each of the queries keep in mind to change **both ID in each formula**.
+If you wish to change the ID in each of the queries keep in mind to change **both ID in each formula**.

 ## Query#1